coerschkes/arc-dps-launcher/Readme.md

 ### Pre-compiled binaries:

 Simply download the latest pre-compiled binaries from the release-section and place it in the same folder your Gw2.exe is located and your ready to go :) If you want the fancy way create a link on your desktop so you can launch GuildWars2 with the arc-dps-updater from there.

-### Self-compiled binaries:

-For those of you being familiar with coding or at least having a little understanding of it and the ones being sceptic about downloading and executing pre-compiled binaries, I got you covered ;) Before you can compile it yourself you obviously need to install GO.
-I recommend following the steps on https://go.dev/doc/install.
-Once GO is installed you are almost ready to GO hrhr.
-Just clone the repository/download it as a zip, navigate to the main.go file and open a terminal.
-Type in

-    go build

-and it should compile the binaries.
-From here its just the same steps as for the pre-compiled binaries, cheers! :)